-Looking down I thought I was going to see the tell-tale sign of a black and yellow insect, but to my horror I saw smoke coming from my shirt I was on fire!!
+Looking down I thought I was going to see the tell-tale sign of a black and yellow insect, but to my horror, I saw smoke coming from my shirt… yep, I was on fire!!

 “Stop the kart!”
 I hollered while trying to put out the flame that was now coming from my shirt, Steve looked across and grinned removing the now dead fag from his teeth, “Cooke’s got his hundred”.

-It was hot ember from Steve’s now dogend fag that had been the culprit.
-I leapt from the buggy as soon as we came to a standstill rolling on the ground like an agitated puppy.
+It was a hot ember from Steve’s now dogend fag that had been the culprit.
+I leaped from the buggy as soon as we came to a standstill rolling on the ground like an agitated puppy.

 Sharing a Golf Buggy – The next step…